Tonycodesnow/Tonycodesnow/README.md

 * 🥅 2021 Goals: Contribute more to Open Source projects
 * 📫 Favorite quotes
     * "In the middle of difficulty lies opportunity." -Albert Einstein
-    * "The light bulb was an invention that took 1,000 steps." -Edison
-    * "Everyone has a plan 'till they get punched in the mouth." -Mike Tyson
     * "There are no limits.
 There are only plateaus, and you must not stay there -- you must go beyond them." -Bruce lee

 <br />